 - In October 1975, the organization was renamed as “THE PROVISIONAL MILITARY GOVERNMENT OF SOCIALIST ETHIOPIA TELECOMMUNICATION SERVICES”

 - It was renamed again as “ETHIOPIAN TELECOMMUNICATIONS AUTHORITY (ETA) on January 1981.
 It retained its name as ETA up to November 1996.

 At this period, the telecommunication services had made a major change of technology ranging from Automatic to Digital technology.1974-1991

-In this particular period, the telecom telecom has been renamed and restructured through different stages.
+In that particular period, Ethio telecom had been renamed and restructured through different stages.

 - First, the management of the service was under the Imperial Court of Menelik II in the name of the “CENTRAL ADMINISTRATION OF TELEPHONE AND TELEGRAPH SYSTEM OF ETHIOPIA” from 1890 up to 1907.
 Mr. Stevenin, a French citizen, was appointed as the General Manager of the service.

 - The service was renamed as “THE CENTRAL OFFICE OF POST, TELEGRAPH AND TELEPHONE (PTT) SYSTEM OF ETHIOPIA” since 1907-1909.
 It was administered by Emperor Menilik II’s Advisor, Mr. Al Fred Ilg, a Swiss man.